Review: Home Farm Glamping

-Attention has been paid to every detail so your stay is comfortable, clean and, as the name suggest, really is the glamorous side of camping.
+Attention has been paid to every detail so your stay is comfortable, clean and, as the name suggests, really is the glamorous side of camping.

 Home Farm is owned by Jess, and the 100-acre site holds three yurts and nine bell tents, which is what we stayed in.

-Home Farm Glamping has a really family feel to it – the property has been in Jess’ family for years and you’ll soon feel like you’re part of the gang too.
+Home Farm Glamping has a real family feel to it – the property has been in Jess’ family for years and you’ll soon feel like you’re part of the gang too.

 As we were new to camping/glamping we weren’t sure what to expect but Home Farm Glamping is as luxurious as you’d expect.